thruflo/ntorque/README.md

 1. use it from (and to integrate) applications written in any language
 1. use DNS / web server load balancing to distribute tasks
-1. bootstrap your task execution environment the way you bootstrap a web application -- i.e.: once at startup, potentially re-using your web application's configuration and middleware
+1. bootstrap your task execution environment the way you bootstrap a web application -- i.e.: once at startup, re-using your web app's configuration and middleware

 [AMPQ]: http://www.rabbitmq.com
 [ESB]: http://en.wikipedia.org/wiki/Enterprise_service_bus